zv9games/zv9.SSXL-ext/README.md

 ![SSXL-ext Banner](SSXL-ext.png)

 **SSXL-ext** is a high-performance, modular procedural generation engine written in **Rust**, designed to integrate seamlessly with **Godot 4.2+** via **GDExtension**.
-It separates the heavy lifting of world generation from the rendering pipeline, enabling blazing-fast content creation without sacrificing visual fidelity.
+It doesn’t simulate worlds—it forges them.
+In milliseconds.

 > “SSXL-ext is not a game—it’s the genesis point for your game.”

 ---

+## ⚡️ The Breakthrough

+> 🧨 3.8 million tiles placed in 4 seconds.
+> 🚫 GDScript queue eliminated.
+> ✅ Rust writes directly to Godot’s `TileMap`.

+The engine now bypasses Godot’s scripting layer entirely.
+Chunks are generated asynchronously in Rust and applied synchronously to the `TileMap`—no queue, no delay, no mercy.

+---

-## 🚀 Key Features
+## 🚀 Core Features

-- **Subzero Cold Performance**
-  Rust-powered generation algorithms with zero-cost abstractions and multithreaded execution.
+- **Direct TileMap Integration**
+  Rust sends `ChunkData` straight to Godot’s rendering layer.
+No intermediaries.

+- **Multithreaded Generation**
+  Worker threads spawn via `ssxl_sync`, generating chunks in parallel.

-- **Modular Workspace**
+- **Modular Algorithms**
-  Swap out generation logic (Perlin, Cellular Automata, etc.) without touching the engine interface.
+  Swap between Perlin, Cellular Automata, Maze, Cave, Solid Fill, Checkerboard—no engine changes required.

-- **GDExtension Bridge**
-  Fast, safe, low-latency data transfer between Rust and Godot using the `gdext` ecosystem.

-- **Multithreaded Execution**
-  `ssxl_sync` spawns worker threads to generate chunks asynchronously, keeping the Godot main thread smooth.

-- **Core Algorithms**
+- **Zero-Cost Abstractions**
-  Includes:
-  - Perlin & Simplex Noise
-  - 2D & 3D Cellular Automata
-  - Custom biome blending via the **Conductor** pipeline
+  Rust’s performance profile ensures no overhead, even at scale.

+- **Godot as a Visualizer**
+  SSXL treats Godot as a high-speed renderer—not a processor.

 ---